 Materials: cartographic material, photographs, archival material, printed documents

-Bequest and photo collection of Werner Otto von Hentig, Günther Voigt and Emil Rybitschka documenting the Hentig-Niedermayer expedition of 1915
+Estate and photo collection of Werner Otto von Hentig, Günther Voigt and Emil Rybitschka documenting the Hentig-Niedermayer expedition of 1915

 Materials: Photographs, slides, archive material, printed matter, special collections (Poulaines)